grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 func NewApp(_ context.Context, _ backend.AppInstanceSettings) (instancemgmt.Instance, error) {
 	var app App

-	// Use a httpadapter (provided by the SDK) for resource calls.
+	// Use an httpadapter (provided by the SDK) for resource calls.
 This allows us
 	// to use a *http.ServeMux for resource calls, so we can map multiple routes
 	// to CallResource without having to implement extra logic. mux := http.NewServeMux()